 Raised buttonhole stitch flowers

-"How do I do raised buttonhole stitch?" was a question I recently received by e-mail from a lady called Lynn.
+"How do I do raised buttonhole stitch?" was a question I recently received by e-mail from a visitor to the site.

 The stitch is easiest to do with your fabric held in an embroidery hoop or frame.